FlowFuse/flowfuse/docs/admin/sso/saml.md

 Once you have setup both sides of the configuration you can enable it for use by ticking the `active` checkbox and clicking `Update configuration`.

+## Creating new users

+With FlowFuse 2.6, the SSO Configuration now includes an option to automatically register users who sign in via the configuration.

+This option is not enabled by default, but can be enabled but selecting the `Allow Provisioning of New Users on first login` option in the SOO configuration.

+When creating the user, the platform will use information provided by the SAML provider to create the username.
+The user will be directed to their settings page where they can modify their user details to their preferred values.

 ## Managing Team Membership with SAML Groups

 Some SAML providers allow user group information to be shared as part of the sign-in process.